Hawaii volcano Kilauea erupts after nearly two months of quiet

-The Hawaii Volcano Observatory said the eruption was observed in the afternoon at the summit of Kilauea.

-The observatory said gases released by the eruption will cause volcanic smog downwind of Kilauea.
-People living near the park should try to avoid volcanic particles spewed into the air by the eruption, the observatory said.
+According to HVO officials, strong seismic activity and “rapid uplift of the summit” preceded the eruption.

+An earlier report issued at 2:52 p.m.
+Sunday indicated Kilauea volcano was not erupting.
+However, earthquake activity had increased, and patterns of “ground deformation” at Kilauea’s summit indicated magma moving below the surface.

-The volcano’s alert level was raised to warning status and the aviation color code went to red as scientists evaluate the eruption and associated hazards.
+HVO officials have elevated the volcano alert level from a Watch to a Warning and its aviation color code from Orange to Red as they evaluate the eruption and related hazards.

+HVO will closely monitor the activity currently confined within the national park and report any significant changes.

 In June, Kilauea erupted for several weeks, displaying fountains of red lava without threatening any communities or structures.
 Crowds of people flocked to the Big Island’s Hawaii Volcanoes National Park, which offered safe views of the lava.